ajgon/archives/formtastic-bootstrap/README.md

 ## Usage

+In general, the usage should be identical to Formtastic's.
+Some changes have been introduced in order to support Bootstrap-specific controls.

+### Bootstrap-specific Controls

 #### Prepended Text
 To create a Prepended Text field, use the ```:prepend``` option.
 This works on any text field input type, like ```:url```, ```:search```, and of course ```:string```